There are around

 2 months ago is too soon – 2 or 3 years ago is better and references from previous customers, insurance companies or builders and architects is more useful.

-Many thatchers are associated to groups or societies which are self regulating and some of these are also limited companies.
+Some thatchers are members of thatching organisations which are self regulating and may also be a limited company.
 These groups often are organised by area and have a specific local agenda to work to.
 They may have logos which their paying members can use.
 Some groups give apparent authority but, they have no powers other than to eject members from their groups who do not adhere to their rules.
 Independent thatchers are often just as good at thatching but do not need the umbrella of belonging to a group.

 Always obtain more than one quotation for works and compare like for like eg thickness, flashings, wiring, clearing up etc. A good website does not guarantee a good thatcher, check out their claims and sometimes their pictures.
 Also a guarantee is only as good as the company underwriting it.
 Good references and word of mouth recommendations are an excellent benchmark.
 It is a good idea to check that they have insurance, both public liability and employers (if they have people working for them).